brsbl/loop-machine/README.md

 npm run format:check    # Check code formatting npm run check           # Run all checks (format, lint, test)
 ```

+### End-to-End Testing

+Playwright is configured in `playwright.config.js` to spin up the development server automatically.

+1. Install the browsers once: `npx playwright install`
+2. On Linux environments, ensure system dependencies are present: `npx playwright install-deps`
+3. Run the tests with `npm run test:e2e`

+Test reports are written to `playwright-report/` and `test-results/`, both ignored by git.

+### Screenshot Artifacts

+When automation agents capture UI screenshots for testing, store them under `tests/screenshots/`.
+Create a branch-specific subdirectory named exactly after the working branch (for example, `tests/screenshots/feature-branch-name/`).
+Generate the screenshots against a fresh build so that artifacts reflect the latest code state before opening or updating a PR.

 ### Development Server